NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Affliction Mercy.md

 **Prerequisites** Mercy
 * * *
 The divine grace that flows through you grants reprieve from an affliction.

-When you use [[Feats/Mercy|Mercy]], you can instead attempt to counteract a curse, disease, or poison.
+Add mercy of recuperation to the types of [[Feats/Mercy|Mercy]] you can provide, allowing you to counteract an affliction instead of an effect causing a condition (typically an affliction is a curse, disease, or poison).

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*